jinbox2000/jinbox2000.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Research Scholar in High Meadows Environmental Institute (HMEI) of Princeton University.
-Broadly speaking, I am interested in earth system model (ESM) development and application, especially in stratospheric chemistry/dynamic coupling and its impact on ozone, parameterization of sub-grid orographic drag in ESM, coupling of the land-surface model with the ESM to assess its impact on the atmosphere, detection and attribution of human impact on high profile extreme events.
+I am an Associate Research Scholar at the High Meadows Environmental Institute (HMEI) of Princeton University, where I explore how human and natural processes that shape our climate.
+My work focuses on advancing Earth System Models (ESMs) to better understand stratospheric chemistry–dynamics interactions, including their effects on ozone, and to improve representations of sub-grid orographic drag and land-surface–atmosphere coupling.
+By combining model development with observational analysis, I aim to detect and attribute human influences on extreme climate events, providing insights that can guide mitigation and adaptation strategies.